 Some of the key features of Node.js are:

-- Package Management: Node.js comes with
+- Package management: Node.js comes with

-(Node Package Manager), which makes it easy to install and manage packages and dependencies. - Scalability: It is ideal for applications that require high scalability and network performance.
+npm(Node Package Manager), which simplifies the installation and management of packages and dependencies. - Scalability: It is ideal for applications that require high scalability and network performance.

 If you need more information about Node.js, here’s a link to the course 👇